kaleee100/IoT-Perusteet/README.md

 ##### Working with Endpoints and SQlite3 database

 ## Lesson 4
-##### Working with Wokwi, bringing data to ThingSpeak and then to the client.
+##### Working with Wokwi, sending data to ThingSpeak and then fetching to the client.

 ## Pipeline
-##### Working with Wokwi, bringing data to ThingSpeak and then to the client, modified with Google chart(better visual for client)
+##### Working with Wokwi, sending data to ThingSpeak and then fetching to the client, modified with Google chart(better visual for client)